bcgov/indy-email-verification/README.md

 ### Param Files

-Navigate to the openshift folder and generate the param files using
-> genParams.sh

-once the param files are created, go into email-verification-agent-deploy.param and email-verification-service-deploy.param and uncomment
+Navigate to the openshift folder and view the existing param files.Go into email-verification-agent-deploy.param and email-verification-service-deploy.param and uncomment
 `# NAMESPACE_NAME=myproject`
 and set it to whatever your project namespace is, in this case the namespace is 4a9599.
 `NAMESPACE_NAME=4a9599`

-go into postgresql-deploy.param and comment out `POSTGRESQL_USER`, `POSTGRESQL_PASSWORD` and `POSTGRESQL_ADMIN_PASSWORD`.
+go into postgresql-deploy.param and comment out `POSTGRESQL_USER`, `POSTGRESQL_PASSWORD` and `POSTGRESQL_ADMIN_PASSWORD` if they are not already commented out.
 The characters in the regular expression sometimes get treated as bash special characters.
 These values will be populated with randomly generated keys

 ### Builds
-Now that our param files are set up, we're ready to start the builds
+Now that our param files are set up, we're ready to start the builds using the openshift developer script [here](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin#generate-the-build-and-images-in-the-tools-project-deploy-jenkins).

-run
-> genBuilds.sh

-and wait for the builds to complete.
-Once the builds are completed, we need to tag the latest images.
-These commands assume you're deploying to the dev environment and your namespace name is 4a9599.
-Run the following commands
+Remember to tag the build images to the environment that you're deploying to using the following commands.

 > oc tag email-verification-agent:latest email-verification-agent:dev -n 4a9599-tools
 oc tag email-verification-service:latest email-verification-service:dev -n 4a9599-tools